An introduction to Conda

 to that.

 Great!
 Now we have conda installed.
-We just need to reload our current shell session, which we can do like so:
+We just need to reload our current shell session, which we can usually do like so:

-source ~/.bashrc
+source ~/.bash_profile || source ~/.bashrc

-And now we can see a (base)
+And after that we should see a (base)

 at the start of our prompt, which tells us we are in the âbaseâ conda environment.
+If the above didnât work, you can also just open a new terminal window, and it should be updated there đ

 Creating and navigating environments